Shinmera/inkwell/README.md

     ;     ...)

 The library takes care to transform the results from the API into sensible objects for you to inspect and extract information from with ease.
 Have a look at the symbol index to see what is offered.

+A note about requests: this library does not take any care to attempt and rate limit or cache.
+Please be mindful that if you send too many requests over your session, you may get blocked by Nintendo.
+However, since many statistics only update infrequently (~3 minutes for battles) or rarely (~1 hour for schedules), it should be easy to implement a caching scheme in your application.